beenycool/minecraft-plugin/README.md

 on the listener (or pass `--control-token`) and mirror the same token in `youtube.listener-control-token` (or in the Minecraft server environment) to secure that endpoint.
 To force using only a remote listener, set `youtube.local-listener-enabled: false`.
+To let the plugin automatically stop the listener during downtime (no eligible recipients online) and restart it when someone returns, set `youtube.auto-monitor-when-recipients-online: true` and adjust `youtube.idle-timeout-seconds`.

 ### TikTok listener integration
 Alongside the YouTube bridge the plugin now supports events sourced from a TikTok listener.
 The new